 First, add the dry ingredients to a bowl.
 Whisk to blend.
 In another bowl, add the wet ingredients.
 Pour the wet ingredients into the dry ingredients, add the strawberries, and mix lightly.

-TIP: Don’t overmix your muffin batter.
+Don’t overmix your muffin batter.
 Mixing too much will prevent your muffins from being light and fluffy!

 Remove the muffins from the oven.
 Take out each muffin and put it onto a cooling rack to cool.
 Let these healthy muffins cool, and enjoy!